 Felix Schmitz is helping to put the Sheltersuit Foundation on the map in Germany.
-Below he tells us his story and experiences what it is like to spend a night as a homeless person in the video linked.
+He tells us his experience of spending a night outside in a Sheltersuit.

-Felix: I currently live in Bayreuth in the north of the state of Bavaria.
-There I follow a double program Philosophy & Economics at the university
+Currently living in Bayreuth in the north of the state of Bavaria, Felix studies Philosophy & Economics at the University of Bayreuth.

-How did you get to know the Sheltersuit Foundation?
+How did you hear about the Sheltersuit Foundation?

 How did you meet Bas Timmer?